 In an article that covers the necessary standard tip for a haircut, we thought it was also good to cover what happens in the case of no tips at all.
 Today, some salons are choosing to eliminate gratuity entirely.
 But why?

 A salon owner might echo the idea that when allowing employees to accept tips, “studies show that treating beauty and wellness professionals like service providers decreases motivation” and “increases turnover rates.”
 Instead, they’re choosing to raise employees’ salaries to meet the average income that they make with tips.
+This is why you’ll see price differences for hair salons across the country.

 If this is the case, you may find that your haircut and service fees are a bit higher than you’re used to.
 As always, don’t be afraid to ask the questions before you book your appointment — or even while you’re at the salon chair!
 Salons who choose to forego the typical tip structure are used to the inquiries and they’ll be happy to help guide you in the right direction with your payment.